Guruhbk/personalsite/frontend/public/blogs/kubernetes_requests_limits_blog.md

 ---

-## Introduction
+# Introduction

-Many Kubernetes deployment issues are not caused by bad code—they are caused by bad resource settings.
+Many Kubernetes production incidents are not caused by bad application code.

+They are caused by bad infrastructure resource management.

-Applications that randomly restart, become slow during peak traffic, remain stuck in Pending state, or trigger unnecessary infrastructure cost often share the same root cause:
+Applications that randomly restart, become slow during peak traffic, remain stuck in `Pending` state, or trigger unnecessary infrastructure cost often share the same hidden root cause:

-**Incorrect or missing CPU and memory requests / limits.**
+**Incorrect or missing CPU and memory requests and limits.**

-Yet many engineers copy values from old YAML files without understanding what these settings actually control.
+Yet in many environments, engineers simply copy values from older YAML files without understanding what those numbers actually control.

-In reality, requests and limits influence:
+In reality, requests and limits influence almost every important Kubernetes behavior:

 - Where Pods are scheduled
-- How containers compete for CPU
+- How workloads compete for CPU
-- Whether workloads get OOMKilled
+- Whether containers get OOMKilled
 - How autoscaling behaves
-- How much money your cluster costs
 - Which Pods survive node pressure
+- How efficiently cluster resources are utilized
+- Overall cloud infrastructure cost
+- Application reliability during traffic spikes

-If you run Kubernetes in production, understanding these fields is essential.
+If you operate Kubernetes in production, understanding requests and limits is not optional.

+It is one of the most important foundations of stable platform engineering.

 ---

-## What Are Requests and Limits?
+# What Are Requests and Limits?

-Kubernetes allows each container to define expected resource needs.
+Kubernetes allows each container to define expected CPU and memory requirements.

 ```yaml
 resources: